ViewComponents are a special kind of View that is designed to be easily composable,

 | [type] | string |

 Type of the event (e.g. change).
-If is not provided, it removes all listeners. |
+If not provided, removes ALL listeners from this emitter. |

 | [listener] | function |